btzy/lieuzhenghong.com/root/group_testing.md

 Your boss is aghast.

-"We haven't got nearly enough tests to test everyone who comes!"
+"We haven't got nearly enough tests to test everyone who comes!" he shouts.

 "Can we order more tests?" you ask.